alexamitr/iris-classification-hyperparameter-tuning/README.md

 # IN CASE YOU WANT TO IMPORT IN PYTHON DIRECTLY
 pip install ucimlrepo

-"# Import the dataset into your code from ucimlrepo import fetch_ucirepo
+#Import the dataset into your code
+from ucimlrepo import fetch_ucirepo

 #fetch dataset